 There are lots of ways you can use these.
 Fill them with sliced apples, carrots, bananas, or peanut butter, and place them in the freezer to make them doubly long-lasting.

-They also make the ideal gift for any beagle!
+They also one of our top-recommended perfect gifts for any beagle!

 9. Elk Antlers